ulrichb/ImplicitNullability/DEVELOPING.md

 The ReSharper integration tests don't use the "gold file approach" of the ReSharper SDK, but use annotations directly in the source files for the expectations (e.g. `str == null /*Expect:ConditionIsAlwaysTrueOrFalse*/`), which are matched with the actual inspection warnings when running the analysis during test execution.

-## CSS directory

-The CSS directory is a copy of R# 8.2's bin directory, because it is necessary for aspx/cshtml tests and it's not included in the SDK package (see http://youtrack.jetbrains.com/issue/RSRP-416928).

-Starting with the R# 9.0 SDK this could be removed again.

 ## ExternalAnnotations directory

 Includes specific external annotations, e.g. for TemplateControl.Eval(), because the external annotation files